punktDe/mautic/README.md

                   - twitter
                 uriSegment: twitter

-- You can combine multiple dimensions (f.e. language) without problem.
+- You can combine multiple dimensions (e.g. language) without problem.
-- Visit backend, change the dimension and edit content.
+- Visit the backend, change the dimension and edit content.
 Publish it.

 ![](ReadmeFiles/changeDimension.gif)